phel-lang/phel-lang.org/content/documentation/interfaces.md

 (defstruct my-struct [a b c]) # Defines the struct my-struct
 ```

-The `defstruct` macro allows additional parameters after the list of fields to implement one or more interfaces.
+The `defstruct` macro allows additional parameters after the list of fields in order to implement one or more interfaces.
 First you have to define the name of the interface and afterwards you need to implement all methods of the interface.
-This can be repeated for all interfaces that the struct should be implement.
-Since Phel interfaces are just PHP interface you can also implement every other PHP interface.
+This can be repeated for all interfaces that the struct should implement.
+Since Phel interfaces are just PHP interface you can also implement any other PHP interface.

 ```phel
 (definterface MyFirstInterface